 Step One: Choose Your Method

 Some methods require different gear, so it’s best to know how to prepare for each one ahead of time.
-Different depths, structures, and conditions may produce better results when an angler switches up methods.
-Many successful fishermen will have the essentials for multiple techniques with them, so they can adjust their baits and tactics accordingly based on the conditions they face when on the water.
-Although overall, anglers can often be successful with either sticking with one preferred method and perfecting it or switching up tactics when crappie fishing based on the day.
+Different depths, structures, and conditions may produce better results when an angler switches methods.
+Many successful fishermen will have the essentials for multiple techniques, so they can adjust their baits and tactics based on the conditions they face on the water.
+Although overall, anglers can often be successful by either sticking with one preferred method and perfecting it or switching up tactics when crappie fishing based on the day.

 Bobber and Minnow Rig

-The classic bobber above a small minnow setup is often the easiest method yet probably the most effective throughout the year.
+The classic bobber above a small minnow setup is often the most straightforward and effective method throughout the year.

 Typically a longer rod ranging from 7 feet for casting to 10 or 12 feet for flipping into cover works best for this bobber and minnow method.

 The spider rigging method allows anglers to troll minnows or jigs with multiple 14-16 inch rods off the front of the boat.
-Rod holders are necessary for those who choose to use the spider rigging method in order to hold the multiple long poles.
+Rod holders are necessary for those who use the spider rigging method to hold the numerous long poles.